adfinis/virtesk/doc/security.md

 + Server verifies client identity using username/password.
 + Thinclients have only limited, read only database access.

+**Remote logging**: `Thinclient ---> infrastructure server (tcp/512)`

++ Remote logging is not secure.
+All logging is sent in plain-text over the network.
++ No authentication and no encryption is done.
++ The thinclients are logging sensitive data over the network.
++ Mitigation strategies:
+    + Put thinclients in a protected network (see below).
+    + Disable remote logging.
+Thinclients work fine with local logging only - however, remote logging is useful for problem analysis.

 Thinclients do need to store credentials.
 If those credentials leak, the security concept will break down.
-The thinclients themself won't leak their credentials.
-However, common network boot techiques usually require all code and configuration to be accessible unauthenicated, where an attacker might retrieve them - see below.
+The thinclients themself won't leak their credentials (exception: remote logging).
+However, common network boot techiques usually require all code and configuration to be accessible unauthenticated, where an attacker might retrieve them - see below.

 ## PXE Rollout
 **PXE is insecure.**